aio-libs/aiozmq/docs/core.rst

 :meth:`~ZmqEventLoop.create_zmq_connection` method for :term:`ZeroMQ`
 sockets layer.

-Implementation detail: internally has :class:`ZeroMQ context
-<zmq.Context>`, so all transports created by event loop shares the
+Internally the loop contains a :class:`zmq.Context` instance, so all transports created by event loop shares the same context.
-same context.

 .. class:: ZmqEventLoop(*, io_threads=1)